apache/asterixdb/asterix-doc/src/site/markdown/aql/primer-sql-like.md

 data size (e.g., dataset scans).
 The only fields that _must_ be specified a priori are the primary key and any fields that you would like to build indexes on.
-(AsterixDB does not yet support auto-generated keys or indexes on the unspecified "open" fields of its data instances).

 ### Creating Datasets and Indexes ###